Can greyhounds live with cats? Read our guidance.

-Not all greyhounds can live with cats BUT some can.
-However the whole process of detraining a greyhound to live with a cat workable dog takes significant time and patience and should not be entered into lightly.
+Not all greyhounds and lurchers can live with cats, BUT some can.
+However the whole process of detraining takes significant time and patience and should not be entered into lightly.
 Above all it takes confidence from the new owners – your new greyhound will probably get very excited at meeting your cat but you need to keep calm and be in control of the situation.

 You will have a restless nights, your stress levels will increase and there may be times when you think it will not work – but just remember, once everything has settled down, it will all be worth it.
-It is not just greyhounds that chase cats – most dogs need careful introductions.
+It is not just greyhounds and lurchers who chase cats – most dogs need careful introductions.

-We only cat test our greyhounds to see which we think will be suitable to live with cats – we do not cat train them for you.
+We only cat test our greyhounds and lurchers to see which dogs we think will be suitable to live with cats – we do not train them for you.
 You will need to put in the time and effort once you have adopted your new greyhound to make sure all animals can live happily together.
 If the dog is suitable for training we will note him as cat workable on his rehoming advert.
-Very rarely do we get a dog that has lived in a home with cats – if that is the case his rehoming advert will say cat friendly.
+Very rarely do we get a greyhound or lurcher who has lived in a home with a cat – if that is the case his rehoming advert will say cat friendly.

 Before collecting your new greyhound you should make a comfortable and appealing den for him, inside a crate.
 This needs to be set up in the room that the family uses the most.
 The crate allows everyone to keep calm in the first few days, so you are less stressed, your greyhound is less stressed and your cat cannot come to any harm.
 If we have a crate available at the time of adoption we are happy to let you lend it for a few weeks on the understanding that it will be your responsibility to collect and then return the crate.
 We only have a limited supply, so we cannot guarantee we will have one available.
 We do ask for a deposit of £50 to ensure that the crate is returned to kennels after use.
 The deposit will be returned to you as soon as the crate is returned to KGR.